Crusader Kings II

 Crusader Kings II is a grand strategy game developed by Paradox Development Studio and published by Paradox Interactive.
 Set in the Middle Ages, the game was released on February 14, 2012, as a sequel to 2004's Crusader Kings.
 On October 18, 2019, the video game became free to play.
 A sequel, Crusader Kings III, was released on September 1, 2020.
-Crusader Kings II stood out from earlier Paradox games in that it attracted a more widespread audience, contributing to the growth of the company.
+Crusader Kings II attracted a wider audience than Paradox's previous games, contributing to the growth of the company.

 Gameplay

 The game is a dynasty simulator in which the player controls a medieval dynasty from 1066 to 1453.
-Players are able to start at any date between January 1, 1066, and December 31, 1337, though the Old Gods and Charlemagne DLCs allow for earlier start dates of 867 and 769 respectively, and the Iron Century update would later allow a start in the year 936.
-Through the strategic use of war, marriages and assassinations, among many other things, the player works to achieve success for their dynasty.
+Players are able to start at any date between September 15, 1066, to December 31, 1337.
+Through the strategic use of war, marriages and assassinations, among many other things, the players work to achieve success for their dynasty.

 The game depicts or mentions numerous historical figures, including William the Conqueror, Charlemagne, Genghis Khan, Harold Godwinson, Robert Guiscard, Robert the Bruce, Harald Hardrada, El Cid, Constantine X Doukas, Harun al-Rashid, Alexios I Komnenos, Richard the Lionheart, Ivar the Boneless, Alfred the Great, Baldwin I of Jerusalem, Boleslaw the Bold and Saladin, but allows for the player to choose less-significant figures such as minor dukes and counts, and for the creation of entirely new characters with the use of the Ruler Designer DLC.

 Success is defined solely by the player.
 The only in-game objective is to obtain as many prestige and piety points as possible in order to surpass the various historically relevant European dynasties in a fictional prestige ranking system (the three most prestigious ones being the Capetian, the Rurikid and the Habsburg dynasties).
 The game ends when the player's current character dies without an heir of the same dynasty to succeed him/her, when all landed titles of the count rank or above are stripped from all members of the player's dynasty (including themselves), or when the game reaches its end in 1453 (unless the player is in "observer mode", at which point the game will continue onwards).